 Sweet potatoes and yams are other foods that should be enjoyed year-round.
 They are rich in a phytonutrient called carotenoids.
 "As little as two servings a day of carotenoids have been shown to help reduce the risk of breast cancer, lung cancer and ovarian cancer," says Kennedy.
 What other foods are rich in carotenoids?
 Think orange like carrots, acorn or butternut squash, and pumpkin.

 Phytonutrients like carotenoids are available in pill form, but Kennedy warns that they do not have the same protective properties as those found in whole foods and may even cause harm in certain individuals.
 To get the healthiest boost, Kennedy says it is best to eat the food in its whole form.
-One of her favorites is this roasted vegetable salad.

 Studies suggest that eating at least one apple a day can help prevent throat, mouth, colon, lung and possibly breast cancer.
 Besides being crisp, sweet and juicy, apples contain quercetin, a nutrient that protects the cell's DNA from damage that could lead to the development of cancer.
 "It's best to choose organic, when possible, and eat them raw and with the skin on," says Kennedy.
 "That's where many of the nutrients are found."